Heart Hook Home

 If you have a plethora of crochet hooks (hook sets that were gifted to you, your first set and now you have invested in ergonomic hooks, you’re a hook hoarder like me etc) take one of the extras in that size and throw it in with your WIP.

-If you’ve got a pattern printed and the project isn’t too large, you could put it all of it in a gallon size food storage bag and write the pattern name, blog where you found it, hook size etc on the outside with a Sharpie.
+If you’ve got a pattern printed and the project isn’t too large, you could put all of it in a gallon size food storage bag and write the pattern name, blog where you found it, hook size etc on the outside with a Sharpie.
 Have the printed pattern?
 Go ahead and throw that in with it!
 Make a note on the pattern as to where you left off as well.
 Placing all of these in one bag keeps things together and organized and also keeps things safe from any water or possible bugs.

 Saver Bags for Crochet Supplies